FoxxMD/blog/_posts/2025-04-23-redundant-lan-dns.md

 * **IPv4 Address:** `192.168.REVERSE.IP`
 * **Save**

+The primary Technitium server is now configured to point `mydomain.com` to your reverse-proxy host machine.
+Additionally, we have added the secondary Technitium instance as a nameserver (NS) to allow zone transfer but we [still need to set that up.](#secondary-zone-and-record-syncing)

+#### Add Wildcard Subdomain

+Assuming the SSL certificates you created for your reverse-proxy are for a wildcard, use these instructions to point all subdomains *not explicitly defined in records for this zone* to point to your reverse proxy.

+On the Primary Technitium Server [Zone details page](#add-records-for-your-domain) create a new record using **Add Record**:

 * **Name:** `*`
 * **Type:** `A`
 * **TTL:** `3600`
 * **IPv4 Address:** `192.168.REVERSE.IP`
 * **Save**

-The primary Technitium server is now configured to point `mydomain.com` to your reverse proxy.
-Additionally, we have added the secondary Technitium instance as a nameserver (NS) to allow zone transfer but we still need to set that up.
+The primary Technitium server is now configured to point wildcard subdomains (`*.mydomain.com`) to your reverse proxy.

+#### Add Machine IP Alias Subdomains

+If you want your DNS to "alias" an IP address for a machine on your network -- IE `machineA.mydomain.com:3000` resolves to `192.168.0.150:3000` -- follow the instructions below for each machine.

+On the Primary Technitium Server [Zone details page](#add-records-for-your-domain) create a new record using **Add Record**:

+* **Name:** `machineSubdomain`
+* **Type:** `A`
+* **TTL:** `3600`
+* **IPv4 Address:** `192.168.MACHINE.IP`
+* **Save**

+The primary Technitium server is now configured to point this subdomain (`machineSubdomain.mydomain.com`) to the IP address you configured.

 ### Secondary Zone and Record Syncing